tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/Asyncio_Streamz_Install_Guide.md

     conda update conda
     ```

-3. Create a fresh conda environment to use with `asyncio` and `streamz`.
+3. Remove the virtual environment.

     ```shell
+    conda env remove --name algotrading
+    ```

+4. Create a fresh conda environment to use with `asyncio` and `streamz`.

+    ```shell
     conda create -n algotrading python=3.7 anaconda
     ```

-4. Activate the new environment.
+5. Activate the new environment.

     ```shell
     conda activate algotrading
     ```

-5. Install the `asyncio` and `streamz` packages.
+6. Install the `asyncio` and `streamz` packages.

     ```shell
     pip install asyncio